ViniciusAriel/operatingsystems_project/README.md

 First, initialize the server
 > ./hangman_server

-With the server is properly running in the port, initialize the players one at a time
+With the server properly running in the port, initialize the players one at a time
 > ./hangman_player

 Once both are running, it's possible to send each letter by the terminal to make a guess.